simondlevy/Hackflight/README.md

 and relying on existing Arduino libraries for sensors and actuators, Hackflight supports a [composable](https://www.progress.com/blogs/what-composability-why-should-you-care) approach to taming the complexity of flight control.
-The Hackflight [codebase](src/) is under 4,000 lines of code.
+The Hackflight [codebase](src/) is around 3,000 lines of code.

 # Hardware